GanshengT/EEG_RFc_focusedAttentionMeditation/readme.md

 * RfAccuracy_reExp2 function has the same goal as RfAccuracy, but it is designed to use the data of the subjects who did a meditation validation experiment and a faked story reference experiment.

+### rf_PAC
+This script is used to feed random forest with MBA, ratios and PAC features and return the statistical results
+* Input: PAC meditation matrix, PAC story matrix, df matrix, those three matrix should be consistent on time example for file naming rule:
+'''
+setwd("D:/20182019EEG_CS/df_matrix")
+  df=read.csv(file=paste0(subjectName,"storyBio ",subjectName,"meditationBio _df.csv"))
+  setwd("D:/20182019EEG_CS/PACmatrix")
+  PACS=read.csv(file=paste0("AUTO_",subjectName,"_story.csv"),header = F)
+  PACM=read.csv(file=paste0("AUTO_",subjectName,"_meditation.csv"), header = F)
+'''

+In rf_PAC_main you have the possibility to set the subject list which includes subjects that you want to apply the random forest model.
+example:
+'''
+subject_list=c("CACA","DEER","EZLE","GRCL","LENO","LOVA","MATA","MOHU","NIJO","PAMA","PRBA","TRWI","ZAMI")
+'''
+The function staProc is used to further analyse the statistics.

+* output: the visualisation of confusion matrix, the overall confusion matrix, infomation for feature importance EEG topographie, concerning statistics for random forest model.
+These images or csv file will be saved at the path that you set

 ### Main
 It is the main function that integrate all the functionality of stated function. you can download the main.R to see the example of one subject.